mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-10-28-aspdotnet-core-windows-authentication.md

 # Different Domain or No Domain Binding

-TODO Does not work with or without VPN connection on remote site (flashes a new console window and dies instantly, unable to capture error message)
+TODO I did not get this to work from a remote site, with or without VPN connection (flashes a new console window and dies instantly, unable to capture error message)

 If you are developing on a computer that is not bound to a domain, or is bound to a different domain that the app should authenticate against, you can run the server like so: